charles-lao/coding-exercises/README.md

-# exercises
+# coding-exercises
-some forked exercises that I commit here individually
+Various coding exercises from online courses.
+Currently, most are from The Odin Project lessons.